From Preferences to Prejudice: The Role of Alignment Tuning in Shaping Social Bias in Video Diffusion Models: Social Biases in Image Reward Datasets and Reward Models

 \subsection{Preference in Image Reward Models}

 Building on our analysis of gender and ethnicity biases in human preference datasets, we next examine how such biases propagate through \textit{reward models} trained on these datasets.

-\textbf{Benchmark Construction.} To systematically evaluate social biases in reward models, we construct a controlled benchmark based on text-to-image (T2I) generation, inspired by HPDv2 \citep{wu2023human} and ImageRewardDB \citep{xu2024imagereward}.
-Using the event prompting templates introduced in Section~\ref{sec:event_prompting_template}, we employ FLUX \citep{flux2023}, a state-of-the-art T2I model, to generate diverse image sets varying systematically across gender, ethnicity, and action dimensions.
-The benchmark includes \textit{two} generation settings:

-(1) \texttt{Ethnicity+Person}, where prompts specify only the actor’s ethnicity, and (2) \texttt{Ethnicity+Gender}, where both gender and ethnicity are explicitly indicated.
+\textbf{Evaluation Benchmark Construction.} To systematically evaluate social biases in reward models, we construct a controlled benchmark based on text-to-image (T2I) generation, inspired by HPDv2 \citep{wu2023human} and ImageRewardDB \citep{xu2024imagereward}.
+Using the event prompting templates introduced in Section~\ref{sec:event_prompting_template}, we employ FLUX \citep{flux2023}, a state-of-the-art T2I model, to generate diverse image sets varying systematically across gender, ethnicity, and verb dimensions.
+The benchmark includes \textit{two} generation settings: (1) \texttt{Ethnicity+Person}, where prompts specify only the actor’s ethnicity, and (2) \texttt{Ethnicity+Gender}, where both gender and ethnicity are explicitly indicated.
 Table~\ref{tab:flux_prompts_stats} summarizes prompt coverage and provides representative examples.
 To ensure statistical robustness, we generate 100 images per prompt, resulting in a large and diverse evaluation set.
 Sample outputs are illustrated in \Cref{fig:reward_model_evaluation_benchmark_examples}.

-The use of FLUX is not meant to assume a bias-free generator, but rather to provide a \textbf{controlled and reproducible setting} to probe preference patterns in reward models.
-By conditioning on systematically varied demographic attributes, our benchmark isolates the effects of reward model preferences independent of generator artifacts.
-To ensure benchmark integrity, we conduct a human verification study.
-Three annotators independently reviewed 100 randomly sampled images and unanimously confirmed that 77\% accurately represented the intended social attributes.
-This validation demonstrates that the benchmark reliably captures the gender and ethnicity cues necessary for robust bias evaluation in reward models.
+The use of FLUX is not intended to assume a bias-free image generator, but rather to provide a \textbf{controlled and reproducible setting} for probing preference patterns in reward models.
+By conditioning on systematically varied demographic attributes, our benchmark isolates reward model preferences independently of generator-specific artifacts.
+To assess benchmark integrity, we conduct a human verification study in which three annotators independently reviewed 100 randomly sampled images.
+While 77\% of samples achieved unanimous agreement, this figure is intentionally conservative: a deeper inspection shows that 97\% of samples reached majority agreement (at least 2/3 annotators confirming correct attribute representation), with only three images lacking consensus.
+Importantly, these rare disagreements were confined to visually ambiguous prompts rather than systematic failures or demographic-specific distortions.
+This high signal-to-noise ratio indicates that the visual gender and ethnicity cues are sufficiently clear for reward models to process reliably, and that residual label noise is unlikely to materially affect the observed preference patterns.